WorkHardes/simpleDisasm/README.md

 # Decompiler .jar and .elf app

-This is an application for decompile files with .jar and .elf extensions.
+This is an application for disasm files with .jar and .elf extensions.

 ## run in CLI